Taehee-K/hello-world/README.md

 # hello-world
-an engineering student in desperate need of caffeine, sleep, and sugar not necessarily in the order specified above
+an engineering student in desperate need of caffeine, sleep, and sugar not necessarily in the order specified